yashburshe/CS4530-Fall-2025/Assignments/ip1/ip1.md

 3. Define relevant types

     Define the relevant types needed for the collections feature in `server/types/types.d.ts` as marked by *TODO: Task 1*.
 Be sure to avoid repeated or reduntant type definitions.

+**Please Note:** Either modify or define types accordingly, some types have already been defined in the shared/types folder and they can be used or modified as needed.
 4. Implement the service layer functions

     The role of the service layer functions is to interact with the data layer object and the controllers.
 To this end, define the following functions in `server/services/collection.service.ts`: